GLOBAL MARKETS-World stocks steady; dollar and euro sag against yen

 NEW YORK, April 8 (Reuters) - The dollar and euro fell sharply against the yen on Tuesday as hopes for additional stimulus out of Japan faded, while world equity markets were relatively stable after three days of losses.

+U.S. Treasury prices surrendered some recent gains as the greenback fell.
 Wall Street clawed back some ground after three days of steep losses.
-U.S. Treasury prices were generally flat after recent gains.

-For the second time this week, policymakers from a major central bank cut short expectations for additional stimulus, with the governor of the Bank of Japan, Haruhiko Kuroda, saying Tuesday that there was no need for more monetary support to escape deflation.
+For the second time this week, policymakers from a major central bank dashed expectations for additional stimulus, with the governor of the Bank of Japan, Haruhiko Kuroda, saying Tuesday that there was no need for more monetary support to escape deflation.

 Investors had expected the BoJ to indicate more support was forthcoming, and the yen rose as the Bank of Japan kept its policy steady.